-The objective of these Industry Guidelines for calculation and verification of the Energy Efficiency Design Index (EEDI), hereafter designated as "the Industry Guidelines", is to provide details and examples of calculation of attained EEDI and to support the method and role of the verifier in charge of conducting the survey and certification of EEDI in compliance with the following IMO Resolutions:
+The objective of these Industry Guidelines for calculation and verification of the Energy Efficiency Design Index (EEDI), hereafter designated as "the Industry Guidelines", is to provide details and examples of calculation of attained EEDI and to support the method and role of the verifier in charge of conducting the survey and certification of EEDI in compliance with latest IMO Resolutions with respect to following Guidelines:

-- 2014 Guidelines on the method of calculation of EEDI for new ships, Res.
-MEPC.245(66) adopted on 4 April 2014, as amended, referred to as the "IMO Calculation Guidelines" in the present document - 2014 Guidelines on survey and certification of EEDI, Res.
-MEPC.254(67) adopted on 17 October 2014, as amended, referred to as the "IMO Verification Guidelines" in the present document - 2013 interim Guidelines for determining minimum propulsion power to maintain the manoeuvrability of ships in adverse conditions, Res.
-MEPC.232(65) as amended - 2013 Guidance on treatment of innovative energy efficiency technologies for calculation and verification of the attained EEDI, MEPC.1/Circ.815
+- 2018 Guidelines on the method of calculation of the attained Energy Efficiency Design Index (EEDI) for new ships, Res.
+MEPC.308(73) adopted on 26 October 2018, as amended by res.
+MEPC.322(74) adopted on 17 May 2019, referred to as the "IMO Calculation Guidelines" in the present document. - 2014 Guidelines on survey and certification of EEDI, Res.
+MEPC.254(67) adopted on 17 October 2014, as amended (MEPC.1/Circ.855/Rev.2), referred to as the "IMO Verification Guidelines" in the present document - 2013 interim Guidelines for determining minimum propulsion power to maintain the manoeuvrability of ships in adverse conditions, Res.
+MEPC.232(65) as amended (MEPC.1/Circ.850/Rev.2) - 2013 Guidance on treatment of innovative energy efficiency technologies for calculation and verification of the attained EEDI, MEPC.1/Circ.815 - 2012 interim Guidelines for the calculation of the coefficient fw for decrease in ship speed in a representative sea condition for trial use, MEPC.1/Circ.796.